Aliahmed-new/XSS_REPORTS/Reflected_xss_report_58.md

 2. Filter out HTML tags like `<script>`, `<img>`, `<svg>` from the URL path segment before reflecting anything back to the page
 3. Filter out JavaScript methods like `alert()`, `confirm()`, `prompt()` so even if a quote slips through the method won't execute
 4. If you're using PHP then use `htmlspecialchars()` function with `ENT_QUOTES` flag before echoing any user supplied value into an HTML attribute as this encodes both single and double quotes
-5. Implement a strict Content Security Policy (CSP) header that blocks inline script execution so even if a payload gets injected the browser refuses to run it
-6. Use Cloudflare as they have so many WAF rules that almost all XSS payloads will be blocked automatically before even reaching the server
+5. Use Cloudflare as they have so many WAF rules that almost all XSS payloads will be blocked automatically before even reaching the server